onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>auto_pad</dt>
       <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding, therefore, read the pixel valuesfrom the pads attribute.</dd>
+VALID mean no padding, therefore, read the pixel values from the pads attribute.</dd>
       <dt>kernel_shape</dt>
       <dd>The size of the kernel along each axis.</dd>
       <dt>pads</dt>
-      <dd>Padding for upper and lower side along each axis, it can take any value greater than or equal to 0.
+      <dd>Padding for lower and upper side along each axis, it can take any value greater than or equal to 0.
 The value represent the number of pixels added to the lower and upper part of the corresponding axis.
 So `pads` will have two values per axis, first value corresponding to the number of pixels added to the begining of the axis and the second value corresponding to the number of pixels add at the end of the axis.</dd>
       <dt>strides</dt>
       <dd>Stride along each axis.</dd>
     </dl>